 New cybersecurity threats are continuously emerging in light of our increasingly connected world, AI, 5G, and other enterprise trends.
-In this ever-changing landscape, there is one constant: passwords remain the primary authentication method for accessing corporate systems and applications—and employees are notorious for utilizing pwned passwords.
+In this ever-changing landscape, there is one constant: passwords remain the primary authentication method for accessing corporate systems and applications—and employees are notorious for utilizing “pwned” passwords.
+(In cyber security, “pwned” is jargon that often means that your account has been taken over.
+A pwnedpassword means your password has been exposed and is ripe for takeover.)

-The use of pwned passwords, or passwords that have been previously exposed in data breaches, significantly increases security vulnerability as cybercriminals can easily access compromised credentials via the Dark Web and utilize this information to infiltrate corporate accounts.
+Cybercriminals can easily access these compromised credentials via the Dark Web and utilize this information to infiltrate corporate accounts.
 This problem is compounded by password reuse, another prevalent example of poor employee security hygiene.
+When employees reuse passwords across multiple accounts, they inadvertently increase the risk of a widespread security breach if even one account is compromised.

 91% of respondents in a recent survey acknowledge that reusing passwords across multiple work and personal related accounts introduces significant security vulnerabilities.
 Yet 59% admit to doing it anyway.
 They are ambivalent about the risk of pwned passwords.